Ankermgmt/ankermake-m5-protocol/documentation/example-file-usage/extract-auth-token-example-file-usage.md

 1. Navigate to wherever you cloned this repository to and into the `examples` folder in your terminal.

-2. MacOS and Windows users (who used the default AnkerMake slicer installation path), type in the following command:
+2. MacOS and Windows users, type in the following command:

    ```bash
     python3 extract-auth-token.py -a
    ```

-   For linux users, it's a little more complicated since we can't assume where your `login.json` file is.
+   For Linux users, it's a little more complicated since we can't assume where your `login.json` file is.
 Locate your `login.json` file in your system and use the following command, substituting the path to your file:

    ```bash
     python3 extract-auth-token.py -f /path/to/login.json